singularity/singularity/README.txt

 ## CREDITS AND LICENSES

-The list of programmer contributors is provided in AUTHORS.
-The list of translation contributors is provided in i18n/AUTHORS.
+The list of programmer contributors is provided in AUTHORS.txt.
+The list of translation contributors is provided in singularity/i18n/AUTHORS.txt.

 Singularity in general use GPL-2+ for code and Attribution-ShareAlike 3.0 for data.
 However, there some exceptions